-Days 4-6: We’ll transfer east to the vicinity of Nestos National Park, a journey of around three hours.
-En route we’ll stop at good birding locations, one of which will hopefully bring us face to face with one of the top targets of the tour, Spur-winged Lapwing.
-The coastal area near the Nestos River valley is as well home to a wide range of terns and gulls, including the elegant Slender-billed Gull.
+As we approach Porto Lagos we’ll stop at various birding locations, one of which will hopefully bring us face to face with one of our top targets, Spur-winged Lapwing.
+The coastal area near the Nestos River valley is home to a wide range of terns and gulls, including the elegant Slender-billed Gull.
+Night in Fanari.

-The next day we’ll explore the south face of the Rhodopes Mountains along the Nestos River gorge.
+Day 7: We’ll begin by exploring the south face of the Rhodopes Mountains along the Nestos River gorge.
 In this arresting location we’ll look for Sardinian Warbler, Woodlark, Northern Wheatear (of the localised Balkan subspecies), Crag Martin, and Griffon Vulture.
-We’ll also search for one of Europe’s most elusive birds, Rock Partridge.
-This species has a restricted range throughout the Balkans and is far from easy to find.
+We’ll also search for one of Europe’s most elusive and range-restricted birds, the Rock Partridge.

-On our last day we’ll explore the coastline around Porto Lagos, a wonderful wetland landscape with flocks of shorebirds, gulls, and terns.
+We’ll keep the itinerary flexible as we explore the coastline around Porto Lagos, a wonderful wetland landscape with flocks of shorebirds, gulls, and terns.
 Out to sea we may observe passing seabirds such as Yelkouan Shearwater, while in the lakes and shallow lagoons nearby, we should encounter groups of Greater Flamingo.
 We also stand a good chance of seeing Collared Pratincole.
-Nights in Fanari.
+Night in Fanari.

-Day 12: The tour concludes this morning in Sofia, Bulgaria with flights home.
+Day 12: The tour concludes this morning in Thessaloniki.

 Note: The information presented below has been extracted from our formal General Information for this tour.
 It covers topics we feel potential registrants may wish to consider before booking space.
 The complete General Information for this tour will be sent to all tour registrants and of course supplemental information, if needed, is available from the WINGS office.